It's all about autumn at Charlecote Park

 Colour even into November

-From September, all along the Long Border, tall blue spires of monkshood look dramatic and the asters and sedums continue to attract many butterflies on warm days.
-Dwarf chrysanthemums come into their own now, filling the gaps left as the early summer displays die down.
+All along the Long Border, tall blue spires of monkshood look dramatic and the asters and sedums continue to attract many bees and butterflies on warm days.
+Sunshine yellow rudbeckias and white cosmos with frothy feathery foliage brighten the border.

-Along the extended croquet lawn borders pink and white cosmos continue to brighten things up, and as late as November there’s still time to see scabious and dahlias, which remain in flower until the frosts and our garden spades get to them.
+Along the croquet lawn borders long-flowering double deep pink cosmos are still flowering well, and as late as November there’s still time to see the red-tinted miscanthus grass and yellow Honka dahlias which remain in flower until the frosts and our garden spades get to them.

 Plants our visitors always ask about

-Along the long border the scarlet dahlias are Witteman's Best and the purple dahlias at the far end are Blue Bayou.
-The hazy clumps of grass along the croquet lawn borders are Panicum elegans Frosted Explosion.
+In our huge Whichford pots by the gates and along the long border the purple dahlias are Blue Bayou.
+The blackcurrant-purple salvias are a variety called Amistad - we'll be taking cuttings in our greenhouse for next year as they won't survive a cold winter.
 Don’t miss the sugar-pink nerines nestled along the Green Court wall behind the espaliered fruit trees - the final new flowers of the old year.

 The shrubs by the blue gates close by always attract comment too - on the left is Clerodendrum bungeii with its large heads of pink flowers, which is also aptly known as the glory flower.
+You'll find this planted on the long border too, where the flowers seem to be lasting even longer.
 On the right is Abelia grandiflora, holding its delicately scented flowers for months on end.

 Climbers for tricky sites